fhircast/sandbox.js/README.md

 ```

 ## Cloud
-Two important settings for cloud deploymentare the port environment variable defined in endpoint.js and the start script in the launch.json file.
+Two important settings for cloud deployment are the port environment variable defined in endpoint.js and the start script in the launch.json file.

 ### Azure
 The [Visual Studio Code](https://code.visualstudio.com/) Azure App Service [extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) can be used for deployments.